carrickcancloud/Terraform/anvil/README.md

 -   Run the workflow.
 Download and save the `ssh-private-keys.zip` artifact securely.

 ### **Step 2: Populate Manual Secrets**
+This is a critical security step to ensure sensitive URLs are never committed to Git.
 -   In the PagerDuty UI, get the single integration URL you created in Phase I.
 -   Run the following CLI command for each environment, replacing `<PAGERDUTY_URL>`:
     ```bash